 What do you love most about your home?

 We love the efficiency of our home.
-It is so open—no dead space at all.
-We have created something for every nook!
+It’s so open—no dead space at all.
+We’ve created something for every nook!

 Do you have a favorite piece of furniture in the home?

 Probably our couch.
 The designers [of the staircase] actually helped with it!
 It was custom-made to fit the space, with a slipcover for any spills from our kiddos!